JetBrains/intellij-plugins/Dart/README.md

   Find plugins and install them.
 Restart IDE.

-1. Clone the following 2 repositories to neighbor folders (on Windows use a short path, as there is a maximum length allowed):
+1. Clone the following 2 repositories to neighbor folders (on Windows use a short path, as there is a maximum allowed length):
      - `git clone https://github.com/JetBrains/intellij-plugins`
      - `git clone https://github.com/JetBrains/intellij-community`